Videos to help Grade 3 students learn how to multiply and divide with familiar facts using a letter to

 Note: Students may choose to model either as division or as multiplication.
 In the Concept Development this problem provides a context for using a letter to represent the unknown.

-instead of a question mark.
 For this problem, we might choose letter c to help us express that the unknown stands for how many canoes are used in the problem.

 How will using a letter to express the unknown value change the way we model and solve?